-17. Plaintiff also seek a declaration that various orders issued by governmental officials on account of the presence of persons infected with and/or suffering from COVID-19 and the presence of SARS-CoV-2 in places of business and gathering prevented Plaintiff from accessing and using their insured properties to conduct its ordinary business activities and deprived Plaintiff of their properties and the functionality of their properties, thereby constituting "physical loss or damage" to property within the meaning of that phrase as used in the All Risk Policy sufficient to trigger coverage in favor of Plaintiff under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions.

-18. Plaintiff seeks a further declaration that the terms of the All Risk Policy obligate Defendant to pay for physical loss or damage to the premise described in the Location Schedule attached to the All Risk Policy, and all Business Interruption loss, and Extra Expense incurred, including those expenses that would not have been incurred if there had not been "risk of physical loss or damage" or "physical loss or damage" to covered property, including expenses to temporarily continue as close to normal the conduct of the insured premise, and all incurred and to be incurred losses falling within the scope of Additional Coverages and Coverage Extensions.

-19. Plaintiff also seek monetary damages for Defendant's breach of its obligations under the All Risk Policy as declared by the Court and to pay Plaintiff' losses in full including, without limitation, loss mitigation expenses.
+- 17. Plaintiff also seeks a declaration that various orders issued by governmental officials on account of the presence of persons infected with and/or suffering from COVID-19 and the presence of SARS-CoV-2 in places of business and gathering prevented Plaintiff from accessing and using its insured properties to conduct its ordinary business activities and deprived Plaintiff of its properties and the functionality of its properties, thereby constituting "physical loss or damage" to property within the meaning of that phrase as used in the Property Elite Policy sufficient to trigger coverage in favor of Plaintiff under the Property Elite Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Attraction Property and Civil or Military Authority. - 18.
+Plaintiff seeks a further declaration that the terms of the Property Elite Policy obligate Defendant to pay for physical loss or damage to the premises described in the Location Schedule attached to the Property Elite Policy, and all Business Interruption loss, and Extra Expense incurred, including those expenses that would not have been incurred if there had not been "risk of physical loss or damage" or "physical loss or damage" to covered property, including expenses to temporarily continue as close to normal the conduct of the insured premises, and all incurred and to be incurred losses falling within the scope of Additional Coverages and Coverage Extensions, including Attraction Property and Civil or Military Authority. - 19.
+Plaintiff also seeks monetary damages for Defendant's breach of its obligations under the Property Elite Policy as declared by the Court and to pay Plaintiff's losses in full including, without limitation, loss mitigation expenses.

-II.
 PARTIES

-20. Plaintiff Corton, LLC is a New York limited liability company with its principal place of business in New York, New York.

-21. At all relevant times, Plaintiff was and is in the business of Batard, a fine dining restaurant in New York, New York.
-Plaintiff employed dozens of individuals pre-pandemic to keep its operations running on a daily basis.
+- Plaintiff is a Delaware Corporation with its principal place of business located at New York, New York. - 21.
+At all relevant times, Plaintiff was and still is in the business of operating restaurants, lounges, bars, hotels, residences, catering and event business and retail.
+Plaintiff owns (N5831722:2) 5 - multiple business throughout the United States.
+Plaintiff employed hundreds of individuals prepandemic to keep its operations running on a daily basis.

-22. Plaintiff's premise is insured under the All-Risk Policy.

-23. At all relevant times, Defendant, was and continues to be an insurance company with its principal place of business located in Boston, Massachusetts.
-Defendant sells policies of insurance, including property and business interruption insurance policies.

-24. At all relevant times Defendant was, and presently is, duly approved to transact the business of insurance in Massachusetts and is in fact transacting the business of insurance in Massachusetts.
+- 22. Plaintiff's premises are each insured under the All-Risk Policy. - 23.
+At all relevant times, Defendant, was and continues to be an insurance company organized and existing under the laws of Connecticut with its principal place of business located at One Hartford Plaza, Hartford, Connecticut.
+Defendant sells policies of insurance, including property and business interruption insurance policies. - 24.
+At all relevant times Defendant was, and presently is, duly authorized to transact the business of insurance in Connecticut and is in fact transacting the business of insurance in Connecticut.